moutend/moutend.github.io/products/SwiftEyes/en/index.md

 ## About the App

-Swift Eyes is an image recognition app for the visually impaired.
-It quickly communicates the contents of images in a chat format.
+Swift Eyes is an AI-powered image recognition app designed to support people with visual impairments.
+It analyzes images taken with the camera or shared from apps like Photos, and provides a text description of the content.
+Because it is optimized for the VoiceOver screen reader, it automatically reads the text aloud once the analysis is completed.

+Caution: This app provides AI recognition results for reference purposes only and is not intended to replace measures for ensuring personal safety while moving around or to substitute for medical practices.
+For more details, please refer to the Terms of Use displayed when you launch the app.

 ## Terms of Use and Privacy Policy